vegawidget/vegawidget/README.md

 # vegawidget

-The goal of vegawidget is to render Vega-Lite and Vega specifications into htmlwidgets.
+The goal of vegawidget is to render Vega-Lite and Vega specifications as htmlwidgets.
 Its ambition is to be a *low-level* interface to the Vega(-Lite) API, such that other packages can build upon it to offer higher-level functions to compose Vega(-Lite) specifications.
 This is the key difference with the